lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 3) What is the Harris-Foulkes energy?

 It is a functional of the input density, rather than the output density.
 At self-consistency it should be the same as the standard Kohn-Sham functional.
 The Harris-Foulkes functional tends to be more stable, and like the Kohn-Sham functional, it is stationary at the self-consistent density.
 But it is not necessarily a minimum there.
-See M. Foulkes and R. Haydock, Phys.
-Rev. B 39, 12520 (1989).
+See [this paper](http://dx.doi.org/10.1103/PhysRevB.39.12520) by M. Foulkes and R. Haydock.

 <hr style="height:5pt; visibility:hidden;" />